bitoiu/venn/README.md

 ![wiki stolen logo](http://upload.wikimedia.org/wikipedia/commons/9/99/Venn0001.svg)

-fluent API library for set operations:
-* supports objects
+## Motivation

+One of these days I was looking for a library that would allow me to do simple set operations, mostly intersection and unions.
+There's so many that do it, like underscore, the problem I found was that none of them had a fluent API, so I took a take on doing my own.

-* AMD and node compatible
+Compatible with AMD and node.

-*Note: I've noticed I had some downloads on npm, please send your issues and comments if you have any.
-I kind of stopped this half way through because it served my objectives, but I will resume development soon for the little bit and pieces that are missing.*

-### Usage
+### Simple

 A venn set is just an array with some added features:

 ```javascript

   var venn = require("venn")
   venn.create([1,2]) // returns [1,2]
 ```

-You can now chain operations to this set, like a union
+You can now chain operations to this set, like an union:

 ```javascript
   venn.create([1,2])
       .union([1,2,3,4]) // returns [1,2,3,4]
 ```

-Or an intersection
+Or an intersection:

 ```javascript
     venn.create([1,2])